ruby-R53/C64play/README.md

 - STILView
-  - Never used it, didn't wanna take care of something I never messed with...
+  - Never used it, didn't wanna take care of something I never messed with···

 - Support for emulating with a real SID (e.g. exSID)
-  - I'm actually only *considering* to drop support for those, as I currently don't have any of those devices.
-However, if you, the reader, do have at least one of them, lemme know! (as if an enthusiast would actually see my project at all, not sure why I'm writing this...)
-  - UPDATE (2024/7/7): I found out that HardSID support is untested on libsidplayfp.
+  - HardSID support is untested on libsidplayfp.
 Why bother?? xD

 - AU file support
   - I only knew this file format existed after digging into sidplayfp's source